tmbo/rar-mfs/README.md

 | *n* - sampling itertations     | 1000    | Number of different subsets to select in the sampling phase|
 | *k* - sample set size          | 5       | Maximum size of the subsets to be selected in the sampling phase|
 ## License
 Current license is CC BY-NC 4.0.
-The complete license can be found at [creativecommons](http://creativecommons.org/licenses/by-nc/4.0/legalcode)
+The complete license can be found at [creativecommons](http://creativecommons.org/licenses/by-nc/4.0/legalcode).
+For commercial licensing please contact the author.

 <p>
   <img src="https://upload.wikimedia.org/wikipedia/en/thumb/b/bf/Bosch-brand.svg/320px-Bosch-brand.svg.png"/>